shelleywu/TestDrive/README.md

 # TestDrive

 TestDrive is a starter project to run Adafruit motor shields and Arduino Microcontroller Board.
 Since Adafruit and Arduino are different manufacturers, the motor shields are not compatitable with Arduino thus a library must be installed.
-TestDrive is a good starter to complete a semi-autonomous, obstacle-avoiding robot prototype using Arduino sensors and a robot smart car chassis.
+TestDrive is a good starter to complete a semi-autonomous, obstacle-avoiding robot prototype using Arduino ultrasonic sensors and a robot smart car chassis.

 ## Getting Started